obladishka/bank_operations_widget/README.md

     your_account = "Счет account_number"
     print(mask_account_card("your account"))
     ```
-4. Go to src/processing.py and create a list of dicts containing information of your latest operations in a form of
+4. Go to src/processing.py and create a list of dicts containing information of your latest transactions.
-`{"id": operation_id, "state": "EXECUTED"/"CANCELED", "date": "operation_date"}`.
 Transmit this data to a filter_by_state function to see only "EXECUTED" operations
 or specify the filtering state by transmitting second parameter `state="CANCELED"`.
+To find only transactions of a specific category call a search_by_srt function and transmit a transactions list
+as well as word for searching to it.
+The function will return a list of all transactions containing this word in
+their description.
+Analyze_categories function takes a transactions list and a list of categories of interest, calculates number of
+transactions for each category and returns this information in form of dictionary.
 Call a sort_by_date function to see your operations in descending chronological order (from the latest to the earliest).
 To see operations in ascending order, transmit a second parameter `parameter="False"`
    ```commandline